Strength of Materials - Clebsch Method

 And now let’s look at the example below and see the solution in practice.

-A beam with three intervals and different types of loads.
+Three-segment beam with different types of loads.

 Calculate the deflection at point A.